12th Economics Chapter 9 Solutions (Money Market and Capital Market in India) Maharashtra Board – Free Solution

 1) Explain the problems faced by the money market in India.

 Answer: Compared to advanced countries, the Indian money market is less developed in terms of volume and liquidity.
-Following points explain the problems of the Indian Money Market :
+The following points explain the problems of the Indian Money Market :

 1) Dual Structure of the Money Market:

-Presence of both, the organized and unorganized sector in the money market leads to disintegration, lack of transparency and increased volatility.
+The presence of both, the organized and unorganized sectors in the money market leads to disintegration, lack of transparency and increased volatility.
 The unorganized markets lack co-ordination and do not come under the direct control and supervision of the RBI.

 2) Lack of uniformity in the rates of interest: